wp-plugins/xili-language/readme.txt

 **Compatibility**
 xili-language is full compatible with the plugin [xilitheme-select](http://wordpress.org/extend/plugins/xilitheme-select/ "xilitheme-select") to be used with iPhone, iPod Touch or other mobiles.

-xili-language is compatible with the plugin [xili-dictionary](http://dev.xiligroup.com/ "xili-dictionary") which is able to deliver .mo files on the fly with the WP admin UI. xili-dictionary used a specific taxonomy without adding tables in WP database. **This plugin is in the same folder than xili-language**.
+xili-language is compatible with the plugin [xili-dictionary](http://dev.xiligroup.com/?p=312 "why xili-dictionary ?") which is able to deliver .mo files on the fly with the WP admin UI. xili-dictionary used a specific taxonomy without adding tables in WP database. **xili-dictionary plugin is in beta version**.

 More informations on the site [dev.xiligroup.com](http://dev.xiligroup.com/ "xili-language plugin")